-AGENDA ESCAMBIA COUNTY PLANNING BOARD September 4, 2018-8:35 a.m.
-Escambia County Central Office Complex 3363 West Park Place.
-Room 104
+AGENDA ESCAMBIA COUNTY PLANNING BOARD October 1, 2018-8:35 a.m.
+Escambia County Central Office Complex 3363 West Park Place, Room 104

-- 1. Call to Order.
+1. Call to Order.

-- 2. Pledge of Allegiance to the Flag.

-- 3. Proof of Publication and Waive the Reading of the Legal Advertisement.

-- 4. Approval of Minutes.

-- A.

-A. RECOMMENDATION: That the Planning Board review and approve the Meeting Resume' Minutes of the August 7, 2018 Planning Board Meeting. - B. Planning Board Monthly Action Follow-up Report for August 2018. - C. Planning Board 6-Month Outlook for September 2018. - 5.
-Acceptance of Planning Board Meeting Packet. - 6.
+- 2. Proof of Publication and Waive the Reading of the Legal Advertisement. - 3.
+Approval of Minutes. - A. RECOMMENDATION: That the Planning Board review and approve the Meeting Resume' Minutes of the August 7, 2018 Planning Board Meeting. - B. Planning Board Monthly Action Follow-up Report for August 2018. - C. Planning Board 6-Month Outlook for September 2018. - 4.
+Acceptance of Planning Board Meeting Packet. - 5.
 Public Hearings. - A. A Public Hearing Concerning the Review of an Ordinance Amending Chapter 3 Regarding Structure Setbacks and Minimum Lot Widths.